 The top right hand corner of the main screen buttons are “cut out” if that button links to a secondary screen.
 This is based on feedback that users of the app want to be able to differentiate if the button will immediately speak or go to a secondary page.

 Save vocabulary settings for multiple users!
 You can add as many users as your tablet memory can hold.
 If you’re trialing Speak for Yourself for several children on your caseload, you can switch between their customized settings and then save and transfer their setting when they get their own tablet.
-This feature is currently available only on the Android version.

 Find out about additional features such as Hold That Thought and the History Feature, as well as the Evidence-Based Research Behind Speak for Yourself.